lupus590/CraftOS-Standards/Protocols/fsor.md

 | Type        | Protocol                                                       |

 ## Technical Details
-File Transfer over Rednet, or FToR, defines a method of bidirectional file transmition.
+File System over Rednet, or FSoR, defines a method of bidirectional file transmition.
 Additionally it defines ways for a client to request additional information about the server's file system, such as a list of the files.